Sejong City: Government buildings

 Several MOLIT agencies, the Korea Office of Civil Aviation (KOCA), the Korean Maritime Safety Tribunal (KMST), and the Aviation and Railway Accident Investigation Board (ARAIB), have their headquarters in Government Complex Sejong.

 Culture

 Sejong Lake Park was completed in March 2013 and has various theme facilities in the park, including the square fountain.
 The size is 705,768m2 and the lake area is 322,800m2.

-The National Sejong Arboretum is the first urban arboretum in Korea and the largest indoor arboretum in Korea.
+The Sejong National Arboretum is the first urban arboretum in Korea and the largest indoor arboretum in Korea.
 There are 1.72 million plants of 2834 species available.
 There is an admission fee of 5,000 won for adults.